moriisaac/moriisaac/README.md

 - 🔭 I’m currently working in Upwork and freelancer

-- 🌱 I’m currently learning Advanced Machine Learning
+- 🌱 I’m currently learning Advanced Machine Learning, you should too.

 - ❓ Ask me about anything related to Python development and Full stack development and related technologies